 I'm heading to Wanaka in August and wondering what are some things to see and do (apart from skiing)?
 I'll have a car to get about so any recommendations would be appreciated!

 Mostly its about the scenery in the Wanaka region - make sure you visit Lake Hawea ... and the Maze/Puzzle World.
 Depending on time of year, you might also want to visit Alexandra and/or Cromwell for the wonderful stone fruit, or the blossoms in Alex in the spring.
 Of course, you are within a pretty easy drive of Queenstown, so you might want to visit, and check out the many wineries in the region - Chard Farm, Mt Edward and plenty of others to explore.
 As you drive towards Queenstown from Wanaka, you can also see the remains of the original gold mine workings across the other side of the river.
-Plenty of interesting history in the region. about 6 years ago
+Plenty of interesting history in the region. over 6 years ago

 How long have you got!?